fallanic/node-squad/README.md

 node-squad
 ==========

 Run N functions in parallel.
 When all the functions are finished, N new functions are triggered, until the input data set is drained.

-This package can be useful for different uses (avoid api throttle etc.).
+This package can be useful for different purpose (avoid api throttle etc.).

 ## Getting Started